alvin-tosh/Kenyatta-Ransomware/README.md

 ### 👊 Config Parameters ☠️

 You can change some of the configs during compilation.
-Instead of run only `make`, you can use the following variables:
+Instead of running `make` only, you can use the following variables:

 ```bash
 HIDDEN='-H windowsgui' # optional.
 If present the malware will run in background